Bring parents into the conversation

 In our experience, clients have told us numerous anecdotes about possible cases of abuse or boundary violations that were discovered not by the trained “official” employee or volunteer, but by a watchful and concerned parent.

-Looking for tips to engage parents?
+Looking for parent child abuse education and tips to engage parents?
 Download this free checklist!